 - You can also use an insect light trap in dark areas of your home that will attract the beetles and eliminate them on contact.
 These are good to add to your attic or basement.

-Contact Your Minnesota Experts in Pest Control for Assistance with Fall Pests
+Contact Pest Control Experts For Assistance With Fall Pests

-When you are tired of dealing with harmful or annoying pests in your home, it is time to get in touch with the experts in pest control in Minnesota, Abra Kadabra Environmental Services.
+When you are tired of dealing with harmful or annoying pests in your home, community association or cabin, it is time to get in touch with the experts in pest control in Minnesota, Abra Kadabra Environmental Services.
 They have the tools and knowledge that are necessary to eliminate pests and successfully prevent them from coming back in the future.

 To learn more about Fall pest extermination contact the professionals at Abra Kadabra Environmental at (763) 537-0330.
 Our experts will be happy to answer any questions you have.